nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 So how do we figure out
 what version our release should be?

+We've just crushed out some code, banged out a PR, and merged it to master.
+All the tests pass,
+so let's get it out to
+NPM or Rubygems or Pip or whatever.
+But to do that, we have to decide what the new version will be.

 First of all, the best part about semver it that until the 1.0 release, all bets are off.